stevemussmann/admixturePipeline/README.md

 ## Usage:
 It is assumed that you have already processed your data with admixturePipeline.py and distructRerun.py.
 Simply execute the cvSum.py script in the directory containing your cv_file.txt output from distructRerun.py to generate the summary information for your major cluster runs identified by CLUMPAK.
 If you have changed the name of cv_file.txt then you must use the -c flag to specify the new file name.

 The output of this program is a plot of boxplots representing the variation in the CV values found by different runs of ADMIXTURE.
 The X axis of the plot corresponds to K values, while the Y axis corresponds to the CV values.
 Lower CV values are preferred.
-The output file will be named "cv_file.png" unless you use the -o option to specify a custom file name.
+The plot file name will be same as your input file, but with a .png extension (i.e., "cv_file.png").
+The summary statistics are saved in a file named "cv_output.txt" unless you use the -o option to specify a custom file name.

+List of current options:
+* **-c / --cv:** Specify the name of your file with cross-validation values for your admixture runs (optional, default = cv_file.txt).
+* **-o / --out:** Specify the name of your output file (optional, default = cv_output.txt).

+## Outputs:

+The following outputs will be produced in the directory where cvSum.py was executed:
+* **cv_file.png**: Boxplot chart providing a visual summary of your your CV values.
+* **cv_output.txt**: Text file containing summary statistics of CV values for each K.